SWE-QA: Can Language Models Answer Repository-level Code Questions?: Introduction

-The results show promise of LLMs in repository-level code QA.
-While direct prompting without context yields poor performance, standard RAG methods improve the results significantly.
-Particularly, our proposed \ourmethod agent framework with Claude 3.7 Sonnet achieves the best performance, reaching an overall score of 47.82.
-Human evaluation corroborates these findings, with \ourmethod receiving the highest ratings across all dimensions.
-To further analyze performance, we examine results across our question taxonomy and different repositories.
-Models excel at conceptual ``What'' and ``Why'' questions but struggle with procedural ``How'' and locational ``Where'' queries that require multi-hop reasoning.
-Performance varies across repositories, with some like ``pytest'' proving particularly challenging.

-Overall, the experimental results highlight the promise of LLMs, particularly our \ourmethod framework, in addressing repository-level QA, while also revealing open challenges and pointing to future research directions.
+We evaluated six advanced LLMs on \ourbench using various context augmentation methods.
+Direct prompting performs poorly, while standard RAG methods significantly improve performance.
+Agent-based frameworks further enhance results, with OpenHands achieving 70.79 using GPT-5.1.
+These results are further validated by human evaluation, which shows a high level of agreement with LLM-as-a-Judge scores, indicating the reliability of LLM-based evaluation.
+Further analysis shows that models perform well on open-ended \textit{How} and \textit{Why} questions but struggle with constrained \textit{What} and locational \textit{How} questions requiring multi-hop reasoning.
+Performance also varies across repositories, with some like ``pylint'' proving particularly challenging.
+Overall, the experimental results highlight the promise of LLMs, particularly in the agent framework, in addressing repository-level QA, while also revealing open challenges and pointing to future research directions.

-In summary, our contributions are as follows: \begin{itemize}[leftmargin=20pt] \item We construct \textbf{\ourbench}, a repository-level code QA benchmark comprising 576 high-quality question-answer pairs from 12 diverse open-source Python repositories to evaluate comprehensive repository understanding. \item We propose \textbf{SWE-QA-Agent}, an intelligent ReAct-style agent designed to answer repository-level questions.
-The agent leverages a variety of tools to assist in reasoning and retrieving information, making it particularly effective for cross-file and multi-hop questions. \item We not only construct a benchmark, but also provide a flexible pipeline that allows users to efficiently generate question-answer datasets for any new repository using seed questions. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize}[leftmargin=20pt, itemsep=0pt, topsep=0pt, parsep=0pt] \item \textbf{\ourbench}: a repository-level code QA benchmark comprising 720 high-quality question-answer pairs from 15 diverse open-source Python repositories for evaluating comprehensive repository understanding. \item Flexible QA generation pipeline: enables efficient creation of question-answer datasets for any new repository using seed questions. \item LLM evaluation under context augmentation: assesses the ability of LLMs to answer questions with various methods, including RAG and diverse Agent Frameworks. \end{itemize}

-Our benchmark, code, and experimental results for replication are publicly available at\\ \href{https://github.com/peng-weihan/SWE-QA-Bench}{https://github.com/peng-weihan/SWE-QA-Bench}.